Millipede: Diet

 Most millipedes are detritivores and feed on decomposing vegetation, feces, or organic matter mixed with soil.
 They often play important roles in the breakdown and decomposition of plant litter: estimates of consumption rates for individual species range from 1 to 11 percent of all leaf litter, depending on species and region, and collectively millipedes may consume nearly all the leaf litter in a region.
 The leaf litter is fragmented in the millipede gut and excreted as pellets of leaf fragments, algae, fungi, and bacteria, which facilitates decomposition by the microorganisms.
 Where earthworm populations are low in tropical forests, millipedes play an important role in facilitating microbial decomposition of the leaf litter.
 Some millipedes are herbivorous, feeding on living plants, and some species can become serious pests of crops.
 Millipedes in the order Polyxenida graze algae from bark, and Platydesmida feed on fungi.
 A few species are omnivorous or in Callipodida and Chordeumatida occasionally carnivorous, feeding on insects, centipedes, earthworms, or snails.
 Some species have piercing mouth parts that allow them to suck up plant juices.
+Cave dwelling species in Julidae, Blaniulidae, and Polydesmidae have specialized mouthparts and appears to be filter feeders, filtering small particles from running water inside caves.